 My Brilliant Friend, the first of the four novels, has been dramatised as an eight-part series, with Ferrante’s involvement as a script consultant.
 US network giant HBO collaborated with European production company Rai Fiction to film the series in Campania, the region of which Naples is the capital, with a cast drawn from local schoolchildren and actors familiar with the regional dialect.
 It is HBO’s first foreign-language series, and comes with English subtitles.

-“Authenticity” is often associated with a scrupulous approach to detail, but here it has a more fundamental meaning.
+“Authenticity” is often equated with scrupulous attention to detail, but here it has a more fundamental meaning.
 It is as if personalities and events are manifestations of the environment.
-Any sense of an individual psychology or destiny must be wrested from the determining influence of the social milieu, and so it is this milieu, first and foremost, that must be realised on screen.
+Because any sense of an individual psychology or destiny must be wrested from the determining influence of the social milieu, it is this milieu, first and foremost, that must be realised on screen.

 The story commences in a suburb on the outskirts of Naples.
 In the words of series director Saverio Costanzo, this is “a place with no meanings, no charm… built in the middle of nothing” in the late 1940s.
 Costanzo and his team constructed the exteriors of fourteen apartment buildings, with corresponding interior sets, a church and streetscapes with shopfronts and trading carts.
 The apartment blocks are typical postwar concrete constructions, their small, railed balconies fit only for hanging washing.
 There’s hardly a tree in sight, and the landscape around is flat and featureless.
 Vesuvius is a distant presence and the sea a remote prospect.